 CGC Boutwell is the fifth of the Coast Guard’s fleet of 378 foot High Endurance Cutters.
 She engages in many CG missions, including Search and Rescue, Law Enforcement, Maritime Security, and National Defense.
-CGC Boutwell is named after George Boutwell, the Secretary of the Treasury under President Grant.
-She was built in 1967 in the Avondale Shipyards in New Orleans, LA.
-She was launched on 17 June 1967, and her launching sponsor was Mrs. Douglas Dillon.
-The cost of the new cutter was approximately $15,000,000 with additional costs of $5,000,000 for outfit.
-After she was commissioned in 1968, she sailed to her first homeport, Boston.
-In 1973 Boutwell moved to Seattle, where she remained until she underwent the Fleet Renovation and Modernization Program in 1990.
-Once the renovation was complete she moved to Coast Guard Island in Alameda, CA. In 2011 she relocated to San Diego, CA to replace the decommissioned CGC Hamilton.
+Named after George Boutwell, the Secretary of the Treasury under President Grant, she was built in 1967 at the Avondale Shipyards located in New Orleans, LA.
+After commissioning in 1968, Boutwell sailed to her first homeport in Boston, MA.
+Since then she has shifted homeports to Seattle, Alameda, and most recently San Diego, CA.

 Boutwell’s successful missions have earned her fame and respect within the Coast Guard community.
 In 1980, Boutwell conducted the largest at-sea rescue ever recorded, when she rescued more than 500 people from the burning cruise ship “Prisendam,” in the Gulf of Alaska.
 In 1998, she also had the largest high-seas drift net bust in Coast Guard history.
 In 2005, Boutwell seized over $900 million in cocaine and was at the forefront of establishing “Go-Fast” response teams on all cutters across the service.